Northwest Territories Route InformationMembers post Northwest Territories Route information in our

 Route description (condensed; from journal maps, not from text or topos): Vermette Lake, Rennie Lake, Damant Lake, Jarvis Lake, Firedrake Lake, Jost Lake, Anaunethad Lake, Wholdaia Lake, Flett Lake, Selwyn Lake, Porcupine River, Grove Lake, Fond du Lac River junction, Black Lake, Stony Rapids.

-Bill Layman and
+Authors: Bill Layman and Lynda Holland.

 Ed note: It appears that the entry for Day 3 has been omitted and that some of the later dates (not the day numbers) are off.